 To make it clear - I was in practice an employee with no rights to do a "come and go as I like" sort of job or do just the amount of work I chose to and demand pay only for that.
 Not doing a chore, just any chore or task asked of me would have led to disciplinary action against me.
 Therefore in practice the word "independent" was null and void.

-Until recently the company did not have well framed policies and documents that defined various entitlements and duties of employees.
+Until recently the company did not have well-framed policies and documents that defined various entitlements and duties of employees.
 Only recently with a revamp in the human resources department have these documents uploaded on the intranet site.
-I have been using the magnetised ID card to swipe my attendance on a daily basis.
+I have been using the magnetized ID card to swipe my attendance on a daily basis.
 I am entitled to annual pay hikes and twice I have been promoted as well.
-Only thing is that the payslip only shows "consultant fees, number of days worked, LWP days" and no other allowances.
+The payslip only shows "consultant fees, number of days worked, LWP days" and no other allowances.
 There is only a TDS deduction of 10% of the "fee".

-Now given that I have "signed" this tacitly worded letter, I see some of the forum commentators seem to be on the side of the employer and it is causing me paranoia if the labour commissioner may have a divided opinion on this.
-My company is not any ordinary one, they have significant influence at top places.
+Now given that I have "signed" this tacitly worded letter, I see some of the forum commentators seem to be on the side of the employer, and it is causing me paranoia if the labor commissioner may have a divided opinion on this.
+My company is not any ordinary one; they have significant influence at top places.
 Makes me wonder whether this will easily be an open and shut case or will legal recourses have to be availed.

 From India

-Whatever be the stand of the employer, the consultant who is issued a payslip with total number of days 'worked' loss of pay etc is an employee only.
-If the contract says about adherence to the company policies with regard to timing, reporting, etc, the contract is a contract of employment and the amount of remuneration is salary only.
-When you leave after 5 years, obviously, you should be paid gratuity also.
-Please go through a case which is attached for your reference.
-This case is about a few consultant doctors whose remuneration were booked as Professional charges and the IT department demanded that the remuneration should be treated at par with salary since they are employees only.
+Whatever the stance of the employer, a consultant who receives a payslip detailing the total number of days worked, loss of pay, etc., is considered an employee.
+If the contract specifies adherence to company policies regarding timing, reporting, etc., it is deemed a contract of employment, and the compensation received is considered salary.
+Upon leaving after five years, gratuity should also be provided.
+Please review the attached case for reference.
+The case involves consultant doctors whose remuneration was categorized as professional charges, with the IT department asserting that the remuneration should be treated on par with salary, as they are considered employees.

 From India, Kannur